ciphrex/mSIGNA/README.md

-mSIGNA is an interactive desktop application for transacting on the bitcoin network supporting m-of-n signature policies and multiuser/multidevice account management.
+mSIGNA is an interactive desktop application for transacting on the bitcoin network supporting m-of-n signature policies, multiuser/multidevice account management, and multiple blockchain support.

-While the current release builds only support bitcoin, it is possible to compile it to support other bitcoin-like blockchain-based cryptocurrencies.
+Bitcoin mainnet is used as the default blockchain.
+To select a different supported blockchain, start mSIGNA with the command line parameter "select".
+To add support for an unsupported compatible blockchain, please add your parameters to the following source files and submit a pull request:

+    deps/CoinQ/src/CoinQ_coinparams.h
+    deps/CoinQ/src/CoinQ_coinparams.cpp

-It is built atop several libraries also included in this repository including:
+mSIGNA depends on several libraries also included in this repository including:

     CoinCore
     CoinQ